karmaniverous/metastructure/README.md

 `id` is the AWS account id.
 If you add this value manually, Terraform will attempt to import your account and add it to your Organization.
 It's up to you to ensure the account and your permissions are properly configured to support this operation!

-If your project follows the [Metastructure Template](https://github.com/karmaniverous/metastructure-template) pattern, `id` will be populated when you perform a [Config Update](#config-updates).
+If your project follows the [Metastructure Template Repo](https://github.com/karmaniverous/metastructure-template) pattern, `id` will be populated when you perform a [Config Update](#config-updates).

 If `id` is populated and you add `action: remove` to the account object, when you run `terraform apply` the account will be removed from your Terraform state and your Organization.
 If you add `action: destroy`, the account will be removed from your Organization and destroyed.
 As always, this assumes you have already met the necessary conditions to perform these operations!